LobotomyDC/rsc-rcm-format/README.md

 ### RCM ###

-RCM is the typical Scenery/Object/3D Ground Items model format.
+RCM is the typical Scenery/Object/3D Ground Items model format, made to replace `models36.jag`.
 It is split into three types:

 RCM1: This type is for textured or partially-textured meshes.
 Vertices are stored as Floating-Point values.